 Replacing the battery in your E350 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some E350s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Mercedes-Benz and they will give you the code for free.
 In many Mercedes-Benzs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-Learn how to diagnose and fix minor oil leaks in your car2008 Mercedes-Benz E350 4Matic 3.5L V6 Sedan
+See how to seal up minor power steering fluid leaks2008 Mercedes-Benz E350 4Matic 3.5L V6 Sedan

 If your battery has green or white cruddy deposits, it is probably not getting enough juice from and will likely wear out sooner2008 Mercedes-Benz E350 4Matic 3.5L V6 Sedan